ajinkyakolhe112/1---Kaggle---MNIST/19 july/log.md

 with pytorch lightning, pytorch code is as easy as keras. also control over forward loop. can get details during each step.

-doing, mnist & cifar at same time. also learn cnn-explainer. combined with keras & pytorch
+- [ ] doing, mnist & cifar at same time. also learn cnn-explainer. combined with keras & pytorch
+- [ ] alexnet size but for 10 categories like cifar.
+This will allow to do good experiments & understanding of real life data
 ----

 Code Design Questions